flavienbwk/book-devops/eng/AUDIOBOOK.md

 The company made a strategic move by acquiring Semmle in 2019, a tool for analyzing vulnerabilities in code.
 Since then, it offers several means to secure its codebase:

-- SCA and SAST: Automated vulnerability analysis tools for the source code and its dependencies (e.g., SQL injections, XSS flaws, configuration errors, and other common vulnerabilities).
+- SCA and SAST are automated vulnerability analysis tools for the source code and its dependencies (e.g., SQL injections, XSS flaws, configuration errors, and other common vulnerabilities).
 GitHub also has a marketplace that allows adding code analyzers from third parties.
 You can add your custom rules by writing CodeQL files.
-You can deploy these tools on your infrastructure, for instance with GitHub Code Scanning (fig. <spanc/>\ref{fig:code-scanning-github}), Klocwork, or Checkov.
+You can deploy these tools on your infrastructure, for instance with GitHub Code Scanning, Klocwork, or Checkov.

-    !Vulnerability example detected by Code Scanning on a GitHub project.\label{fig:code-scanning-github}

-- Secret Analyzer: Analyzes, detects, and alerts on potential passwords or tokens inadvertently left in the source code.
-Open-source alternative: Gitleaks.
+- The Secret Analyzer tool analyzes, detects, and alerts on potential passwords or tokens inadvertently left in the source code.

-- Dependabot: A dynamic analysis tool for risks associated with used dependencies (e.g., vulnerabilities, unmaintained libraries, legal risks).
-Dependabot automatically opens a code modification proposal (pull-request) on the project and suggests updating the dependency or an alternative (fig. <spanc/>\ref{fig:2020github-dependabot}).
+- Dependabot is a dynamic analysis tool for risks associated with used dependencies.
+Dependabot automatically opens a code modification proposal (pull-request) on the project and suggests updating the dependency or an alternative.

-    !List of vulnerabilities found in a GitHub project by Dependabot.
-Source: github.com.\label{fig:2020github-dependabot}

-All security flaws related to a project are centralized in an overview, allowing threats to be easily detected and addressed (fig. <spanc/>\ref{fig:2021github-screenshot-of-security-overview}).
+All security flaws related to a project are centralized in an overview, allowing threats to be easily detected and addressed.

-!Security risks dashboard in a GitHub project.
-Source: github.com.\label{fig:2021github-screenshot-of-security-overview}

-GitHub relies on the international CVEs repository (Common Vulnerabilities and Exposures) to recognize vulnerabilities, a list of identified vulnerabilities in I-T systems described in a specific format.
+GitHub relies on the international Common Vulnerabilities and Exposures (CVEs) repository to recognize vulnerabilities.
+CVEs are a list of identified vulnerabilities in I-T systems described in a specific format.
 You can add additional verification mechanisms using GitHub Actions, GitHub's continuous integration mechanism.

 ## Pre-Approved Resources

 To mitigate risks, it is possible to base the software developed on pre-approved resources made available to developers.
 Every external component of the software is checked.
 This might include Python packages, NPM, Go, or even Docker images that have been analyzed, ensuring no vulnerabilities are present.

 This is exemplified by the Iron Bank service set up by the U.S. Department of Defense within Platform One.
 Docker images must undergo a rigorous validation process before approval.
 These steps combine manual checks with automated ones, but initially, only automated procedures may be employed.
 Manual actions are necessary to justify adding a new image.
-This is what Platform One teams call "continuous accreditation of approved images" (fig. <spanc/>\ref{fig:continuous-accreditation-approved-images}).
+This is what Platform One teams call "continuous accreditation of approved images".

-!Continuous accreditation process of Iron Bank images.\label{fig:continuous-accreditation-approved-images}

-In organizations dealing with highly sensitive data (i.e., data that can jeopardize a country's security or credibility if disclosed), the default policy is to authorize only the use of pre-approved libraries and images (hardened images).
+In organizations dealing with highly sensitive data (i.e., data that can jeopardize a country's security or credibility if disclosed), the default policy is to authorize only the use of pre-approved libraries and images (which are called "hardened images").
 However, consider the impact of such a choice on development velocity.
 Ensure your security and SRE teams can keep up with provisioning libraries.

 Since it's nearly impossible to manually analyze each development library to ensure it's flawless, software factories can rely on file signatures.
 Trusted editors sign each of their libraries, so continuous integration pipelines or system administrators can verify it hasn't been altered during transfer.
 Each trusted editor issues a certificate that the SRE team can integrate into its continuous integration pipelines to ensure downloaded packages haven't been tampered with.

 A simpler method is to use only the hash key of files.
 Each file is identified by a character string called a hash, which the computer can easily compute.

-Example of a hash: a21c218df41f6d7fd032535fe20394e2.

-If, during installation, the downloaded dependency has a different hash from the reference one (obtained online from the publisher's website), the software launch is denied.
-This mechanism is mostly already implemented by programming language package managers (e.g., `package-lock.json` for NPM, `poetry.lock` for Python).
+During installation, if the downloaded dependency has a different hash from the one provided by the publisher, the software launch is denied.
+This mechanism is mostly already implemented by programming language package managers (e.g., `package-lock.json` for NPM or `poetry.lock` for Python).

 ## Managing Infrastructure through Code

 Humans are the primary vector for security risks.
 To minimize errors or deliberate system compromises, modern infrastructures are deployed as "code".

-This means that for everyday infrastructure operation (except in emergencies), every administrative action is coded, published, and verified in the software factory before deployment.
+This means that for everyday infrastructure operation, every administrative action is coded, published, and verified in the software factory before deployment.
 This allows for standardizing, documenting, replaying, and optimizing administrative actions over time.

-The field encompassing production management techniques through code is commonly called Infrastructure as Code (IaC).
-This concept and its relevance are described in the "Infrastructure as Code" chapter.
+The field encompassing production management techniques through code is commonly called Infrastructure as Code (or IaC).
+We will later detail this domain.

-Figure <spanc/>\ref{fig:ansible-iac-playbook-example} shows an example of a configuration in code form, which updates the time zone and time of machine `prod-fr-zone-c-server-18`.

-!Ansible configuration example illustrating the notion of Infrastructure as Code.\label{fig:ansible-iac-playbook-example}

 The above example is simple, but IaC can describe how machines can be instantiated and configured.
-An IaC setup can fully configure a machine from scratch (network settings, security certificates, adding users, printer drivers installation, browser favorites setup, etc.).
-The idea, once again, is to minimize human intervention to avoid mistakes.
+An IaC setup can fully configure a machine from scratch.
+Once again, the idea is to minimize human intervention to avoid mistakes.

 ## Fundamentals of Zero Trust Network Architecture